-It is quite easy to grow these baby plants inside, particularly during winter, and can be particularly beneficial to do so as all it takes is a sunny window to grow a flat of greens.
-It is surprisingly inexpensive to seed, grow, and harvest microgreens and the nutrient dense nature of the plants make them a powerful addition to a healthy diet.
+It is quite easy to grow these baby plants inside, particularly during winter and can be particularly beneficial to do so as all it takes is a sunny window to grow a flat of greens.
+It is surprisingly inexpensive to seed, grow, and harvest microgreens and the nutrient-dense nature of the plants makes them a powerful addition to a healthy diet.

-How to Start Microgreen Seeds Indoors in Soil
+How to Start Baby Plant Seeds Indoors in Soil

 Watch this quick video to see the super-easy steps for planting these small seeds indoors in soil.
 Plant in a sunny window or under lights and harvest in only a few days.

 There are dozens of different types of microgreens you can grow with hundreds of various combinations for growing such as “Asian blend” or “Red blend” or “Italian blend”.
 Each plant variety offers a new taste, texture, or color for you to enjoy on your salad plate.
 With a quick growing time and flavor-packed impact, you can easily grow them all!

 Tomato, eggplant or pepper seeds should not be used for microgreens as the toxins in these nightshade plants will be more concentrated and less conducive to a healthful response.